GerrySeidman/rectangles/stemVM.md

 > Note: This will appear as an adapter on your host machine.
 You will be able to see it  by running the command  `ifconfig` on Linux, `ipconfig` on Windows on your host machine to lists all adapters on your host machine.

+### TODO:  NEED TO SHOW HOW TO CREATE  THE NATNETWORK

 ## Creating your Stem Ubuntu VM in VirtualBox

 Explaining details behind creating the VM is beyond the scope of this tutorial, but below are the screens that step you through it.